qrzn23/min/wip/confessions/content.md

 I now turn to my magical writings during this astounding summer.

 In my spare time I began to make a list of Greek words connected with Magick and similar subjects, arranging them by their numerical order.
-The idea was to construct a dictionary of the Greek Cabbala[1] similar to that of the Hebrew Cabbala on which I had been at work since 1899 and ultimately published in The Equinox, vol. I, No. VIII.
+The idea was to construct a dictionary of the Greek Cabbala^[WEH Note: This was to be published as “Liber MCCLXIV”, but despite being cited in “Magick in Theory and Practice” it was not published in Crowley's lifetime.
+The first publication came in the May 1979 e.v. issue of “The O.T.O.
+Newsletter”, pp. 9 to 44.
+Unfortunately, when I edited the material together for that publication, I discovered that the most interesting entries had been lost.
+Crowley kept the Greek Cabbala on slips of paper in a cigar box.
+Apparently, whenever he wanted to use some entry for his various writings, he fished out a slip from the box.
+It would appear that he failed to replace most of the slips so extracted.
+A search of his works will restore many of the missing entries.] similar to that of the Hebrew Cabbala on which I had been at work since 1899 and ultimately published in The Equinox, vol. I, No. VIII.
 But the Greek Cabbala presents difficulties which do not arise in the case of Hebrew.
-First, we have no sacred text in Greek save a few imperfect and most unsatisfactory gnostic documents,[2] the hopelessly garbled Apocalypse and a few oddments like the Emerald Table of Hermes, the Divine Pymander and the Golden Verses of Pythagoras.
+First, we have no sacred text in Greek save a few imperfect and most unsatisfactory gnostic documents,^[WEH Note: Wrong!
+The works of Homer are considered the classical source, and both the “Septuagint” and Greek New Testament have been heavily used.] the hopelessly garbled Apocalypse and a few oddments like the Emerald Table of Hermes, the Divine Pymander and the Golden Verses of Pythagoras.
 Secondly, the various dialects of Greek affect the computations and there is no means of choosing between them.
 Thirdly, the terminations alter the values.
 It is even difficult to decide whether or no to reckon the article.
 Fourthly, the actual examples of Cabbala existent are shamefully unconscientious, as may be seen by reference to Messrs Lea and Bond's brochure.
 The equate words and phrases quite arbitrarily.
 If it suits them to count the article they count it.

 That this Cabbala exists is nevertheless certain.
 The correspondences in the Apocalypse in connection with the series 111 to 999 is undeniably intentional.
 Nor can it be an accident that Mithras (360) was altered to Meithras (365) to suit the correction of the calendar.
 The matter is of extreme importance; because Aiwass in dictating The Book of the Law repeatedly makes use of correspondences in Greek, such as Thelema, Will, 93 — Agape, Love, 93.
 718 = Stele 666, and so on.
 He also equates Greek and Hebrew words.
 Thus his own name spelt in Hebrew has the value 93, but in Greek that of 418, thus bringing into relation the Word of the Law of the Aeon with the Magical Formula of the Great Work.
 My preliminary studies, however, tended to discourage me, for the fourfold reason above stated; and the proposed dictionary remains uncompleted to this day.

 During this summer I wrote no less than nineteen books of magical and mystical instruction.
 Each is characterized by the simplest, sublimest and most concentrated prose of which I was master.
 The sceptical attitude is rigorously preserved; and, with the instructions already issued and a few minor matters to which I attend later, they comprise an absolutely comprehensive practical guide to every branch of the technique of spiritual attainment.
 The methods of every country, creed and clime, stripped of their dogma and prejudice, are here presented scientifically and simply.
 Besides these, there may be found certain methods prescribed in The Book of the Law or invented by myself.
 I will give a short synopsis of these nineteen Instructions.

-LIBER I. The Book of the Magus.
+*LIBER I*.
+The Book of the Magus.

 This is an inspired writing.
 It describes the conditions of that exalted Grade.
 I had at this time no idea that I should ever attain to it; in fact, I thought it utterly beyond possibility.
 This book was given to me that I might avoid mistakes when the time came for me to become a Magus.
 It is impossible to give any idea of the terror and sublimity of this book, while the accuracy of its predictions and of its descriptions of the state of being, at that time wholly beyond my imagination to conceive, make it a most astonishing document.

-LIBER X. This book is called “The Gate of Light”.
+*LIBER X*.
+This book is called “The Gate of Light”.
 It explains how those who have attained initiation, taking pity upon the darkness and minuteness of the earth, send forth a messenger to men.
 The message follows.
 It is an appeal to those who, being developed beyond the average of their fellows, see fit to take up the Great Work.
 This Work is then described in general terms with a few hints of its conditions.

-LIBER XI is a paraphrase of the instructions given in The Book of the Law for invoking Nuit.
+*LIBER XI* is a paraphrase of the instructions given in The Book of the Law for invoking Nuit.

-LIBER XVI, called “The Tower; or the House of God”, describes a series of meditation practices, the general method being to destroy every thought that tends to arise in the mind by an act of will.
+*LIBER XVI*, called “The Tower; or the House of God”, describes a series of meditation practices, the general method being to destroy every thought that tends to arise in the mind by an act of will.
 The thought must be nipped in the bud before it reaches consciousness.
 Further, the causes which tend to produce any such thought must be discovered and annihilated.
 Finally, this process must be extended to include the original cause behind those causes.

-LIBER LXIV gives instruction in a method of summoning suitable persons to undertake the Great Work.
+*LIBER LXIV* gives instruction in a method of summoning suitable persons to undertake the Great Work.
 It includes a powerful invocation of the god of Truth, Wisdom and Magick.

-LIBER LXVI.
+*LIBER LXVI*.
 The Book of the Ruby Star describes an extremely powerful ritual of practical Magick; how to arouse the Magical Force within the operator and how to use it to create whatever may be required.

-LIBER XC.
+*LIBER XC*.
 The Book of the Hermetic Fish-Hook summons mankind to undertake the Great Work.
 It describes the conditions of initiation and its results in language of great poetic power.

-LIBER CLVI.
+*LIBER CLVI*.
 The Wall of Abiegnus (the Sacred Mountain of the Rosicrucians) gives the formula of Attainment by devotion to our Lady Babalon.
 It instructs the aspirant how to dissolve his personality in the Universal Life.

-LIBER CLXXV.
+*LIBER CLXXV*.
 Astarte, The Book of the Beryl Stone, gives the complete formula of Bhaki-Yoga; how one may unite oneself to any particular deity by devotion.
 Both magical and mystical methods are fully described.

-LIBER CC.
+*LIBER CC*.
 The Book of the Sun.
 Here are given the four Adorations to the sun, to be said daily at dawn, noon, sunset and midnight.
 The object of this practice is firstly to remind the aspirant at regular intervals of the Great Work; secondly, to bring him into conscious personal relation with the centre of our system; and thirdly, for advanced students, to make actual magical contact with the spiritual energy of the sun and thus to draw actual force from him.

-LIBER CCVI.
+*LIBER CCVI*.
 The Book of Breathing describes various practices of controlling the breath, how to ensure success, what results to strive for, and how to use them for the Great Work.

-LIBER CCXXXI is a technical treatise on the Tarot.
+*LIBER CCXXXI* is a technical treatise on the Tarot.
 The sequence of the 22 Trumps is explained as a formula of initiation.

-LIBER CCCLXX, The Book of Creation or of the Goat of the Spirit, analyses the nature of the creative magical force in man, explains how to awaken it, how to use it and indicates the general as well as the particular objects to be gained thereby.
+*LIBER CCCLXX*, The Book of Creation or of the Goat of the Spirit, analyses the nature of the creative magical force in man, explains how to awaken it, how to use it and indicates the general as well as the particular objects to be gained thereby.

-LIBER CD analyses the Hebrew alphabet into seven triads, each of which forms a Trinity of sympathetic ideas relating respectively to the Three Orders comprised in the A∴ A∴.
+*LIBER CD* analyses the Hebrew alphabet into seven triads, each of which forms a Trinity of sympathetic ideas relating respectively to the Three Orders comprised in the A∴ A∴.
 It is really an attempt to find a Periodic Law in the system.

-LIBER CDLXXIV.
+*LIBER CDLXXIV*.
 The Book of the Mouth of the Abyss or of Knowledge.
 A course of study in philosophy is prescribed as a preliminary.
 The aspirant having assimilated all existing systems, he is instructed how to analyse the nature of the reason itself and thus how to cross the Abyss on the Intellectual Plane.
 Having cleansed and renewed his mental faculties in this way, he resumes his aspiration to the Knowledge and Conversation of His Holy Guardian Angel, with whose reappearance he perfects his Magical Powers so that he is ready to undertake the Work of annihilating the universe, which, being done, he becomes a full Master of the Temple.

-LIBER DLV.
+*LIBER DLV*.
 This is a paraphrase of the instructions given in The Book of the Law for attaining Hadit.

-LIBER DCCCXXXI, The Book of Vesta.
+*LIBER DCCCXXXI*, The Book of Vesta.
 This book describes three main methods of reducing the multiplicity of thoughts to one.
 (The magical method is to banish ceremonially the 32 parts of the universe in turn.
 One mystical method is to deny in consciousness that any part of the body or mind is real.
 Another is to stimulate the senses in turn with such concentration as to put it out of gear.)

-LIBER DCCCLXVIII.
+*LIBER DCCCLXVIII*.
 This is an analysis of the 22 letters.
 To each is attributed a magical or mystical practice of progressive difficulty until attainment is complete.

-LIBER CMXIII.
+*LIBER CMXIII*.
 The Book of the Memory of the Path.
 Here are given two methods of acquiring the Magical Memory so as to enable the aspirant to calculate his True Orbit in eternity.
 The first method is to learn to think backwards till he acquires the power of recalling the events of his life in reverse chronological order.
 The idea is to get back beyond one's birth to one's previous death, and so on for many lives.
 It should then be easy to understand the general object of one's existence.
 The second (easier and surer) method is to consider every event in one's past, determine the influence which each has had upon one's life, and by synthesizing these forces, calculate their resultant; that is determine one's general direction so as to be able to concentrate one's energies on fulfilling the function for which one is fit.
 Character, conduct an circumstances are to be considered as terms of a complex dynamic equation.
 This method is of extreme value to all.
 It should be applied even to the education of children so as not to force them into unnatural developments.

 These nineteen books were published in numbers six and seven of The Equinox.
 During this summer, I also prepared the extremely important account of the circumstances in which the stele was discovered and The Book of the Law written, for number seven.
 In this manner I published a facsimile of the manuscript of that Book and my Comment thereon.
 This latter is shamefully meagre and incomplete.
 The truth is, that despite everything, I still felt an indescribable repugnance.
 I knew well how unworthy the Comment was as it stood, yet I could not force myself to work on it, partly, no doubt, because I felt, as indeed I feel now, that nothing I can write can possibly be worthy of or adequate to the text; but partly also, from an instinctive fear and dislike of the subject.